Use iCloud Keychain to keep information secure on Mac

 Set up iCloud Keychain on your Mac

-If your Apple ID is set up for two-factor authentication, you can set up and approve another device to use your iCloud data.
-Simply enter the login password or passcode of a device that has iCloud Keychain already set up.
+If you use two-factor authentication and have already set up iCloud Keychain on another device, you can easily approve a new device to use your iCloud data.
+On the new device, when prompted, enter the login password or passcode of a device that already has iCloud Keychain set up.

 Removing credit card information or account names and passwords in Safari (or with Keychain Access) deletes them from your macOS keychain and from your iCloud Keychain.